devpandaz/pathfinder/README.md

 6. Once all the accounts are set up:
     1. Start localhost.
     2. run ```ngrok http 443``` at Command Prompt.
+    3. If installing for the first time, add the generated domain to [.env file](https://github.com/jPRO-22/pathfinder/blob/main/lms/.env) (line 2: ```DOMAIN = [ngrok domain here]```) also.
-    3. Copy the generated link and paste it to your browser.
-Add ```pathfinder``` behind the ngrok link.
+    4. Copy the generated domain and paste it to your browser.
+Add ```pathfinder``` behind the ngrok domain.
 Thus it would become ```https://[code].ngrok.io/pathfinder```.
 Press enter and the home page of this web app will come up.
-    4. If installing for the first time, add this domain to [.env file](https://github.com/jPRO-22/pathfinder/blob/main/lms/.env) (line 2: ```DOMAIN = [ngrok domain here]```) also.

     Since we don't have a paid server to host our web app, we ask you to use ngrok locally.
 Thus, the domain link would change everytime you run a new ```ngrok http``` command.
 Therefore, you have to actually change the domain to the generated ngrok domain at your Disqus site and your FB Chat Plugin "Website Domain" EVERY SINGLE TIME.
     ALSO, REMEMBER TO CHANGE THE DOMAIN EVERY TIME AT [.env file](https://github.com/jPRO-22/pathfinder/blob/main/lms/.env) (line 2: ```DOMAIN = [ngrok domain here]```).

-*For admin access, log in with Username: admin (or Email: admin@admin.com) and Password: abcd1234.
+*For admin access to this library system, log in with Username: admin (or Email: admin@admin.com) and Password: abcd1234.
 You may change this admin password later anytime at profile page.

 **Note**: Our product name is "Pathfinder", thus you will see "Pathfinder" everywhere.
 In our devs' team environment, we setup and used our own Pathfinder accounts for the FB Chat Plugin, Disqus and also Gmail.
 However, since there's no way we can share access of these accounts, we asked you to setup your own ones.